mmatyas/supermariowar/README.md

 $ emmake make
 $ BUILDPARAMS="-O3 -v --preload-file data -s OUTLINING_LIMIT=60000 -s ALLOW_MEMORY_GROWTH=1"
 $ emcc Binaries/smw.bc -o smw.html $BUILDPARAMS
-$ emcc Binaries/leveledit.bc -o leveledit.html $BUILDPARAMS
+$ emcc Binaries/smw-leveledit.bc -o leveledit.html $BUILDPARAMS
-$ emcc Binaries/worldedit.bc -o worldedit.html $BUILDPARAMS
+$ emcc Binaries/smw-worldedit.bc -o worldedit.html $BUILDPARAMS
 ```
 ### Build configuration

-You can change the build setting by setting various CMake flags.
+You can change the build configuration by setting various CMake flags.
 The simplest way to do this is by running `cmake-gui ..` from the Build directory.
-You can read a short description of an element by hovering the mouse on its name.
+You can read a short description of an element by hovering the mouse on its name too.

-Alternatively, you can pass the options directly to CMake as `-DFLAGNAME=VALUE` (eg. `cmake .. -DUSE_SDL2_LIBS=1`).
+Alternatively, you can pass these options directly to CMake as `-DFLAGNAME=VALUE` (eg. `cmake .. -DUSE_SDL2_LIBS=1`).

 ## How to play

-Please see documentation in docs/ directory.
+Please see documentation in the docs/ directory.